Vespa Cloud Security Whitepaper

 Access to confidential data is only granted on a case-by-case basis.
 Access is reviewed, time-limited, and audited.
 No Vespa Cloud team member is allowed to access any confidential data without review.

-Vespa is released up to 4 times a week, and we strive to upgrade any application to the latest version.
-OS upgrades to patch OS level issues are rolled out every 90 days.
-In case of a severe issue (security or functional) rollout of a fix (when available) will roll out as fast as possible.
+Vespa is released up to 4 times a week, and we strive to keep all applications and dependencies updated to the latest versions.
+Operating system upgrades are rolled out every 90 days to address OS-level vulnerabilities.
+In case of a severe security issue, fixes are applied and rolled out as quickly as possible.

-Any unexpected production issue (security or functional) is handled through our incident management process.
-All non-security incidents will be announced through our console.
-Security incidents will be communicated directly to each affected customer.
-When the incident is handled, a post-mortem review process is initiated.
-If required (e.g. in a potential security breach), a forensic process will also be initiated to find any potential leaks.
+Any unexpected production issue, including security incidents, is handled through our incident management process.
+Non-security incidents are announced through our console.
+Security incidents are communicated directly to affected customers.
+A post-mortem review process is initiated after every incident.
+In the event of a potential security breach, a forensic investigation is conducted.